 Classical Preparatory uses Lotterease, a web-based system, and the running of the lottery is completed within minutes per grade.
-Your attendance at the lottery has no impact on the results.
-If you do wish to attend, the lottery will be run in the Prytaneum by the Registrar.
-The lottery will be run starting from Toddler 2-year-old program up to 12th grade on a laptop.
+Your viewing attendance at the lottery has no impact on the results.
+If you do wish to attend, please contact our front office for details.
+The lottery will be run starting from the twos program up to 12th grade on a laptop or desktop.
 Once the lottery for all grades are run, the Registrar can assist you in seeing the results on an available computer or they can assist you on your own personal device.
-Please note, you can see the exact same results from the comfort of your own home.
-The doors to the Borealis building Prytaneum will be opened at 8:55 AM for the lottery; no tours of the school will be available at this time.
+Please note you can see the exact same results from the comfort of your own home.

 11. How will I be notified where my student ends up in the Lottery process?